Documents reveal extensive surveillance of campus activism by university and police - Honi Soit

 GIPA documents shed light on surveillance measures by the University and NSW Police.

-The release of documents requested under the Government Information (Public Access) Act 2009 (also known as GIPA) has shed new light on the conduct of police and the University during last year’s education protests.
+The release of documents acquired under the Government Information (Public Access) Act 2009 (also known as GIPA) by the University of Sydney SRC’s Chair of Standing Legal Committee has shed new light on the conduct of police and the University during last year’s education protests.

 Management aware of “plainclothes” officers on campus